Sudneo/polybar-spotify/README.md

 The main limitation is that in order to get the name of the song being played and the play/pause icon correct, the script needs to be executed often.

 The second limitation is that Spotify application doesn't expose the current position in the song, so we cannot show a fancy progress bar of the song.
-Finally, Spotify doesn't seem to expose the correct Album name for songs.

 ## Configuration